AjinkyaThokal/Big_data_with_Spark/README.md

 **Python_mysql:** In this we have written Python code to take data from MySQL Database.

 **spark_driver_program:** This is the final script which contains Pyspark Code.

+# Conclusion
+In the "Big_data_with_Spark" repository, we've showcased an efficient data processing journey using PySpark, Hive, and modern storage formats.